 Special: Legally download dozens of free Adobe books for a limited time!

-Importantly, none of these CC programs run online or “in the cloud” (that’s a common myth) – your single-app membership lets you download and install the software directly on your own desktop, providing you all the functionality that Adobe’s Creative Suite products have in the past, and much more… In fact, performance continues to improve and is significantly better than CS6, plus thousands of new features have been added since then.
+Importantly, none of these CC programs run online or “in the cloud” (that’s a common myth) – your single-app membership lets you download and install the software directly on your own desktop, providing you all the functionality that Adobe’s Creative Suite products have in the past, and much more… In fact, performance continues to improve and is significantly better than CS6, plus thousands of new features have been added since that time.

 You can run the new Creative Cloud software on up to two of your computers, including both a Windows PC and a Mac.
 For more than two machines, a multiple-user edition of the single-app membership is sold via the Creative Cloud for Teams plan.